If your sales team is operating without a sales process, you need to do something about it—right now.

 If you don’t have answers to all of the above questions at first, don’t worry.
 By building a sales process, you’ll define exactly what should happen at each point of the sale, so that all of your reps are following the same game-plan.

-Let’s take a closer look at some common stages and steps you might consider including in your own sales process…
+Let’s take a closer look at some common stages and tasks you might consider including in your own sales process…